 Marijuana can offer a wide range of benefits to patients with cancer, as a recent study from Israel found.

-importance of cannabis to cancer patients Most recognize medical marijuana to be helpful for cancer patients in some way or another.
+Most recognize medical marijuana to be helpful for cancer patients in some way or another.

 Yet marijuana’s legal status has prevented researchers in many countries from providing thorough evidence.
 Instead, scientists are limited to studying the effects of chemicals isolated from marijuana (called cannabinoids), which misses the full picture.